mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/programming.rst

       }
     }

+.. _atermpp_programming_user_defined:

 User defined terms
 ^^^^^^^^^^^^^^^^^^

-Suppose we want to create a class `MyTerm` that has an ATerm as attribute:
+Suppose we want to create a class :cpp:class:`MyTerm` that has an ATerm as attribute:

 .. code-block:: c++